In final stages of appointing resident grievance officer, Twitter tells Delhi HC

 Appointing a resident grievance officer is one of several norms which Twitter and other social media platforms operating in India have to follow under the Information Technology (Intermediary Guidelines and Digital Ethics Code) Rules, 2021.

-Twitter's interim resident grievance officer, Dharmendra Chatur, had quit his post on June 21, follwong which Twitter had appointed California-based Jeremy Kessel as the new grievance officer for India.
+Twitter's interim resident grievance officer, Dharmendra Chatur, had quit his post on June 21, following which Twitter had appointed California-based Jeremy Kessel as the new grievance officer for India.

 However, Kessel's appointment was not in line with the new IT rules, as these rules mandate that all nodal officials, including the grievance redressal officer, should be based in India.